youngbryanyu/simple-app-config/README.md

 SET = '[1, 2, 3]'
 ```

-Assume the default.json default config file to be:
+Assume the default.json default configuration file to be:
 ```json
 {
   "bool": "$boolean::boolean",